slowkow/pytabix/README.rst

 - pysam_ - A python module for reading and manipulating Samfiles.
   It's a lightweight wrapper of the samtools C-API.
-  Pysam also includes an interface for tabix.
+  Pysam also includes an interface for tabix_.

 - hts-python_ - A pythonic wrapper for htslib_ C-API using python cffi_.